Smartwatches With Health Metrics – Learn What They Are & Do

 Some smartwatches with ECG have been FDA-cleared to detect atrial fibrillation.

 So what is atrial fibrillation?
 It is a heart condition that can cause irregular and abnormally fast heartbeat.
 It’s common and potentially deadly.
 It’s also intermittent, which makes it difficult to detect.
-At the time of the writing of this article two companies that have been FDA cleared for this type of detection are Apple and Samsung.
-Other companies are still pending FDA approval.
+Companies that have received FDA clearance for this type of detection include Apple and Samsung, with other manufacturers working toward approval.

 What makes the ECG app a plus is that you can have the watch on you, and the ECG can be activated if you are experiencing symptoms or feeling something just isn’t right.
 The watch then records your reading, and you can take it to the doctor for further insight.